rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-07-0d7a800b8d71966d-notice-of-demand-dated-07082025-issued-under-rc-no-8852-of-2025-against-pratibha.md

 stocks:
 - FAMILYCARE
 tags:
-- notice-of-demand
-- recovery-certificate
-- enforcement-action
+- demand-notice
-- family-care-hospitals
+- enforcement
 - individual-notice
+- recovery
 title: Notice of Demand dated 07.08.2025 issued under RC no. 8852 of 2025 against Pratibha Walinjkar in the matter of Family Care Hospitals Limited
 ---